Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

 DEBUG=routerquickstart:* npm start
 ```

-### Create an Azure ACS Resource
+### Have an ACS Resource

-Create a new Azure Communication Services resource in the [Azure Portal](https://ms.portal.azure.com/#home) or use an existing resource.
+Create an ACS resource in the [Azure Portal](https://ms.portal.azure.com/#home) or use an existing resource.

 ### Install the Azure ACS Job Router SDK

-In the `RouterQuickStart` folder, install the Azure Communication Services Job Router SDK by executing `npm install @azure/communication-job-router --save`.
+In the `RouterQuickStart` folder, install the ACS Job Router SDK by executing `npm install @azure/communication-job-router --save`.

 ## Routing Jobs